AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

         end Show_Non_Aggregate_Init;

     which has the maintenance problem the full coverage rules are supposed to prevent.
-Or, make the type non-limited, and gain the benefits of aggregates, but lose the ability to prevent copies.
+Or, make the type nonlimited, and gain the benefits of aggregates, but lose the ability to prevent copies.